 Over the decades, GPICA has worked to preserve and maintain a desirable, livable community that promotes smart growth and preserves sensitive natural areas by working with Island residents to develop a future land-use plan — the Pine Island Plan — governing growth rules.
-Over the past two years, these protections have been put at risk:
+(For the extensive information and background on the development of the Pine Island Plan, click here.)

 • After legal challenges to the Pine Island Plan, the Lee County Commission revised it in 2016 to allow greater building densities.